An autistic woman explains what you should NOT do when it comes to preparing for an autism assessment.

 This assumption implies an inherent weakness in the assessment, which includes the ADOS: autism diagnostic observation scale.

-Of course, the ADOS, plus other components of an ASD evaluation, are designed to override the client’s preconceived notions, expectations, anticipations and other pre-existing knowledge of what goes on in these assessments.
+Of course, the ADOS, plus other components of an ASD evaluation, are designed to override the client’s preconceived notions, expectations, anticipations and other types of pre-existing knowledge of what goes on in these assessments.

 Nevertheless, I – in true autistic fashion – overthought the whole thing and made sure not to expose myself to ANY data pertaining to how these evaluations are conducted.